Silver: Oxides and chalcogenides

 Silver and gold have rather low chemical affinities for oxygen, lower than copper, and it is therefore expected that silver oxides are thermally quite unstable.
 Soluble silver(I) salts precipitate dark-brown silver(I) oxide, Ag2O, upon the addition of alkali.
 (The hydroxide AgOH exists only in solution; otherwise it spontaneously decomposes to the oxide.)
-Silver(I) oxide is very easily reduced to metallic silver, and decomposes to silver and oxygen above 160 °C. This and other silver(I) compounds may be oxidized by the strong oxidizing agent peroxodisulfate to black AgO, a mixed silver(I,III) oxide of formula AgIAgIIIO2.
+Silver(I) oxide is very easily reduced to metallic silver, and decomposes to silver and oxygen above 160 °C. This and other silver(I) compounds may be oxidised by the strong oxidising agent peroxodisulfate to black AgO, a mixed silver(I,III) oxide of formula AgIAgIIIO2.
 Some other mixed oxides with silver in non-integral oxidation states, namely Ag2O3 and Ag3O4, are also known, as is Ag3O which behaves as a metallic conductor.

 Silver(I) sulfide, Ag2S, is very readily formed from its constituent elements and is the cause of the black tarnish on some old silver objects.
 It may also be formed from the reaction of hydrogen sulfide with silver metal or aqueous Ag+ ions.
 Many non-stoichiometric selenides and tellurides are known; in particular, AgTe~3 is a low-temperature superconductor.

 Halides

 The only known dihalide of silver is the difluoride, AgF2, which can be obtained from the elements under heat.
-A strong yet thermally stable and therefore safe fluorinating agent, silver(II) fluoride is often used to synthesize hydrofluorocarbons.
+A strong yet thermally stable and therefore safe fluorinating agent, silver(II) fluoride is often used to synthesise hydrofluorocarbons.

 In stark contrast to this, all four silver(I) halides are known.
 The fluoride, chloride, and bromide have the sodium chloride structure, but the iodide has three known stable forms at different temperatures; that at room temperature is the cubic zinc blende structure.
 They can all be obtained by the direct reaction of their respective elements.
-As the halogen group is descended, the silver halide gains more and more covalent character, solubility decreases, and the color changes from the white chloride to the yellow iodide as the energy required for ligand-metal charge transfer (X−Ag+ → XAg) decreases.
+As the halogen group is descended, the silver halide gains more and more covalent character, solubility decreases, and the colour changes from the white chloride to the yellow iodide as the energy required for ligand-metal charge transfer (X−Ag+ → XAg) decreases.
 The fluoride is anomalous, as the fluoride ion is so small that it has a considerable solvation energy and hence is highly water-soluble and forms di- and tetrahydrates.
 The other three silver halides are highly insoluble in aqueous solutions and are very commonly used in gravimetric analytical methods.
 All four are photosensitive (though the monofluoride is so only to ultraviolet light), especially the bromide and iodide which photodecompose to silver metal, and thus were used in traditional photography.
 The reaction involved is: